 In 1784, St. Anne’s Point became the capital of New Brunswick, a British province newly separated from Nova Scotia.
 It has become the capital instead of Saint John because it is further from the US border, making it safer.

 His name was changed to Frederick’s Town, then Fredericton in 1785, in honor of the 2nd son of King George III, Prince Frederick Augustus, Duke of York.

-The first Legislative Assembly of 1788 was destroyed by fire in 1880.
+The first Legislative Assembly of 1788 burned up in a fire in 1880.
 2 years later it was rebuilt and remains active until today.

 The city amalgamated the village of Devon in 1945, then other villages in 1973.